cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 It exists as a temporary bulwark against public ownership for the public good;
 and unlike other basic rights, copyright is transferable, since it is a type of property right.

 > Copyright is a type of property right.
-However, other types of *rights* cannot be treated as property.
+However, other types of *rights* cannot be treated as property and are non-transferable.
 > These include *natural rights* (life, liberty, and the pursuit of happiness), civil rights (right to vote,
 > right to a fair trial, protections against discrimination), political rights (right to protest, run for public office),
 > and social rights (right to healthcare, education, and housing).
-These latter types of rights are non-transferable.

 This all gets more complicated when licensing enters the picture, and this largely has to do with three things.
-First, the history of software reflects the history of print, in as much as source code relied on a physical medium, like a floppy disk or magnetic tape, to be distributed, just as a book had to be printed to be distributed.
+First, the history of software reflects the history of print, in as much as source code relied on a physical medium, like a floppy disk or magnetic tape, to be distributed just as a book had to be printed to be distributed.
-Second, the internet and increasing and more accessible bandwidth speeds enabled software to be distributed as easily as any other digital object.
+Second, the internet, as well as increasing and more accessible bandwidth speeds, enabled software to be distributed as easily as other digital objects.
 Third, it wasn't originally clear that software, or source code in particular, was copyrightable, but the Copyright Office at the Library of Congress eventually decided that it was.
 This eligibility became codified in an 1980 amendment to the 1976 Copyright Act.
-This cemented the ability for software copyright owners to lease their source code, especially once that code was free of a physical expression, and thereby evade the First Sale Doctrine, to users without transferring ownership of the expression to users.
+This cemented the ability for software copyright owners to license their source code.
+Once that code was free of a physical expression, it could evade the First Sale Doctrine.
+This set the stage for licensing rather than ownership.

 See: